mjrio/mjr-frontend-upgrade-angularjs/README.md

 ## Hybrid apps are hard

-A hybrid, combining AngularJS & Angular or Vuejs, into a single app is possible but requires good knowledge of both frameworks.
+A hybrid, combining AngularJS with Angular, React or Vuejs, into a single app is possible but requires good knowledge of both frameworks.
 If you just starting to learn the new framework you will have a hard time ahead of you.

 *   You need knowledge of the internals of both frameworks.
 How are they conflicting and how are they working together.
-*   When thing go wrong it's not always clear where the problem is located.
-You get a mix of AngularJS and Angular/VueJS errors.
+*   When things go wrong it's not always clear where the problem is located.
+You get a mix of AngularJS and Angular/React/VueJS errors.
 This can lead to confusion.
 *   You will have double implementations of some services or utilities.
 For example you can't re-use a pipe (or filter) in AngularJS vs Angular.
 You will have to maintain them both.
 *   If the couping of components is so high that changes to a single component cannot be isolated from other components it will be hard to migrate without a big re-write.
-*   There is litte, no and incorrect documentation/support available to make the two frameworks work together.
+*   There is litte, no and incorrect documentation/support available to make multiple frameworks work together.
 Your have to figure it out yourself.

 ### Consider